 If your walls could talk, they might say, “Don’t paint me lime green.”

-Getting paint color wrong instantly turns off buyers — but it’s the cheapest thing to fix.
-“Almost always I say to stay away from bright colors,” says Kjellgren, who also identifies multiple-colored living spaces, dated colors (think mauve and hunter green), and metallics as problematic for sellers.
+Bad paint colors instantly turn off buyers — but it’s one of the cheapest things to fix.
+“Almost always I say to stay away from bright colors,” says Kjellgren, who also identifies multiple-colored living spaces, dated colors (think mauve and hunter green), and metallic colors as troublesome for sellers.
 Instead, she recommends greige, beige, soft white, and gray hues.
-Most important?
-Keep the paint color consistent throughout the home.
+Most importantly, keep the color consistent throughout your home.

-Though you’ll see kitchens with plenty of brass, copper, and polished nickel on Pinterest, it’s worth it to go with the classics — like brushed nickel — and use them sparingly.
+Although you’ll see kitchens with plenty of brass, copper, and polished nickel on Pinterest, it’s worth it to go with the classics, like brushed nickel, and use them sparingly or where necessary.
 “There is such a thing as too much of a good thing, and subtle and understated always stands the test of time,” Perrin says.

 It’s possible to take the idea of an open floor plan too far.
 “The trend of an open master tub in the master bedroom should never have been started,” says F. Ron Smith, co-founder of Partners Trust and Leverage Global Partners in Beverly Hills, CA. “No one really wants to shower or bathe in the middle of a bedroom.”

 Custom Converted Rooms

 It might have made sense to transform the spare bedroom into a space dedicated to your favorite hobby.
 The problem now that you’re hoping to sell is the buyer sees this as an in-home yoga studio instead of a third bedroom.
 In the luxury market, such conversions are especially common in smaller spaces.
 “Dedicated gyms that are the size of a maid’s room are underwhelming,” Smith says.
 “Don’t put a treadmill and yoga mat in to call it a gym.
 Proportion is everything.”